 Brahma Kamal Buying Instructions

-- Plant prefer indirect bright sunlight and this makes the plant grow well in balcony where you get indirect sunlight.
+- The plant prefers indirect bright sunlight and this makes the plant grow well on balconies where you get indirect sunlight.

 - Buy a healthy plant.

 The Brahma kamal which is named after the God of creation -Brahma, is a perennial flowering plant native to the Himalayas Indian states like Uttarakhand, Himachal Pradesh China, and Magnolia.
 The plants are hardy and belong to the Asteraceae family.

 The plants can grow up to a height of 45-60 cm tall.
 The stems are stout and the leaves are oblong to lanceolate in shape with phylloclades in the leaf margins.
 The upper part of the plant is clasping and flattened.
 The lower part is stalked.
 The flower heads are purple-colored and are protected from the cold weather by layers of yellowish green bracts.

 The plants flower only for a day during the night mostly mid-monsoon.
 The flowering can be seen till October in some cases.
 The flower almost takes 2hours to completely bloom.
 The flowers are perfect flowers and both male and female organs are in the same flower. pollination takes place through wind or insects.
 The plant is medicinal and is used in healing a variety of human ailments.
 The plant is considered sacred in India and the flowering of the plant is considered to get good luck to the home.